algorandfoundation/docs/docs/feature-guides/asc1/goal_teal_walkthrough.md

 $ echo -n mystringargument | base64
 bXlzdHJpbmdhcmd1bWVudA==
 ```
 The base64 encoded string is passed to the TEAL program using the `--agrb64` option.
-The `goal` commmand line can be passed multiple parameters using the `--argb64` option multiple times.
+The `goal` command line can be passed multiple parameters using the `--argb64` option multiple times.
 Parameter order is specific and will directly map to the TEAL parameters array.
 ```
 goal clerk send -a 1000 -c closeaccountotaddress --to toaddr --from-program myteal.teal --argb64 "bXlzdHJpbmdhcmd1bWVudA==" -d ~/node/data
 ```